-- 1) Critical judgments: - i) Capitalization of exploration and evaluation costs and determination of economic viability of a project
+1) Critical judgments:

+i) Capitalization of exploration and evaluation costs and determination of economic viability of a project ii) Determination of functional currency

 Management has determined that exploration, development and evaluation costs incurred which were capitalized have future economic benefits.
 Management uses several criteria in its assessment of economic recoverability and probability of future economic benefit including geological and metallurgical information, accessible facilities, existing permits and life of mine plans.